/

 What if I got married after I filed my U Visa?

 Change in the law – after-acquired spouses: In 2020, the Ninth Circuit Court of Appeals heard the case of Medina Tovar vs. Zuchowski, 982 F.3d 631 (9th Cir.
 2020).
-The Court found inappropriate the USCIS requirement that a U visa applicant had to be married at the time of filing their application in order to include their spouse as a derivative applicant (as compared to marrying after the application had been filed).
-USCIS then changed their rules to allow T and U Visa applicants to include “after acquired spouses,” creating a window of time where a marital relationship can still be added into the T or U application.
-If a T or U applicant gets married while their case is still pending with USCIS, they can file a U-2 or T-2 application to include their spouse on that pending application.
+The Court found inappropriate the USCIS requirement that a U Visa applicant had to be married at the time of filing their application in order to include their spouse as a derivative applicant (as compared to marrying after the application had been filed).

 Filing an Inadmissibility Waiver

-Inadmissibility can be thought of as a closed door that would bar a person from receiving an immigration remedy based on their immigration and criminal history.
 Certain acts, such as entering the United States without authorization or committing some crimes which USCIS considers severe, can make a person “inadmissible,” and these limitations often bar people from being able to legalize their immigration status.
 This means that even if a person would be eligible for an immigration remedy, USCIS will not grant it without an approved waiver.

 Requirement of Certification Agency Signature

-Misconceptions about Certification
+Misconceptions about Certification and Form I-918B

-The victim should cooperate as much as reasonably possible and Certification agency could reject a U Certification request if they asked the victim to cooperate and they did not do so.
-However, according to the U Visa regulations, Certification does NOT always require that:
+The victim should usually cooperate as much as reasonably possible.
+Law enforcement agencies are supposed to be trained on interacting with victims and asking for cooperation in a “trauma-informed” way.
+However, a Certification agency could reject a U Certification request if they asked the victim to cooperate and the victim did not do so.

-• The offender was arrested,
+• The alleged offender was arrested,

 • Law enforcement did a full investigation,